vsevolodkleshchenko/MDcourse/lectures/lecture2/lecture2.md

 It can be proven that in this case effective Hamiltonian differs from $H$ by some term proportional to $\Delta t$: $\widetilde{H}=H + O(\Delta t)$.
 For velocity-Verlet method, which is second-order method, $\widetilde{H}=H + O(\Delta t^2)$.

-Symplectic methods can be combined with each other to obtain high-order integrator and to get $\widetilde{L}$ closer to $L$ Foe example, [in this work](https://doi.org/10.1016/0375-9601(90)90092-3) the method of designing symplectic integrators of 4, 6 and 8 orders is presented.
+Symplectic methods can be combined with each other to obtain high-order integrator and to get $\widetilde{L}$ closer to $L$.
+For example, [in this work](https://doi.org/10.1016/0375-9601(90)90092-3) the method of designing symplectic integrators of 4, 6 and 8 orders is presented.
 The 4th order integrator requires multiplication of 7 matrix exponentials.
 As the order of the integrator increases, the formulas for one step grow.